fortepan/fortepan.hu/src/pages/en/about-us-cms.md

 Fortepan's work is supported by Arcanum, Blinken OSA Archivum, Archive of Modern Conflict (Toronto) and Forum Hungaricum Nonprofit Kft.
 Administrative management is provided by Summa Artium Nonprofit Kft.

-The launch of Fortepan was facilitated by Kortörténeti Alapítvány, Budapest.
+The launch of Fortepan was facilitated by the financial support of Kortörténeti Alapítvány, Budapest.